johnbrumley/desma158/day-9-scratch.md

 ## Sprite sheets

-The sprite atlas above is a way to combine all of the individual sprites onto a single texture for more efficient loading and unloading of texture files.
+The sprite atlas mentioned above is a way to combine all of the individual sprites onto a single texture for more efficient loading and unloading of texture files.
+This is known as a sprite sheet.

 It is not uncommon to create the sprite sheet within another program and exporting all your sprites as a single image file.